The Tommy Tiernan Show draws in more viewers than the Late Late for the first time ever - Goss.ie

 The show also featured music from Lisa O’Neill.

-When contacted for a comment, an RTÉ spokesperson told Goss.ie: “RTÉ produce great entertainment for all audiences across the whole weekend.”
+When contacted for a comment, RTÉ told Goss.ie: “RTÉ produce great entertainment for all audiences across the whole weekend.”

 “It’s wonderful to see viewers responding to really strong RTÉ programmes on Friday and Saturday nights and across the weekend including new drama, Smother, which has proven to be a big hit with viewers on Sunday nights.”